dhmunro/dudley/README.md

 Then by writing IF_EXISTS = 0, varname will not be written (will take no space in the data stream), while by writing IF_EXISTS = -1, varname will be a 3x5 array of double precision floats.
-This gives you a convenient means for omitting variables from some files described by a layout, while including it in others.
+This gives you a convenient means for omitting a variable from some files described by a layout, while including it in others.

+A parameter declaration must precede its use in any shape.
+A parameter may be used in any descendant of the dict (or struct instance) in which it is declared; it will shadow (supersede) any parameter of the same name declared in an ancestor.
+However, in the case of a parameter used for a shape inside a named type declaration, it is the parameter value in scope for the *instance* of that type which applies, not the value when the *type* was declared (see below).

 ## Compound and named data types